-The state of Nevada has reciprocity agreements with Arizona, Delaware, Illinois, Iowa, Louisiana, Oklahoma, Texas, Washington, Colorado, Idaho, Indiana, Kentucky, Minnesota, South Carolina, Utah, and West Virgina.
+The state of Nevada has reciprocity agreements with Arizona, Delaware, Illinois, Louisiana, Oklahoma, Texas, Washington, Colorado, Idaho, Indiana, Kentucky, Minnesota, South Carolina, Utah, and West Virgina.
 Always check with the local real estate regulatory body.

 4. How much money can I make as a Nevada real estate agent?